mo-martin/wandisco-documentation/docs/quickstarts/quickstart_guides/hdp-adlsg2.md

 * Azure VM instance set up and running, with root access available (instructions were tested on RHEL 7).
 * [Docker](https://docs.docker.com/install/) (v19.03.3 or higher), [Docker Compose](https://docs.docker.com/compose/install/) (v1.24.1 or higher), and [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) installed on instance.
-* Administrator credentials for the Cloudera Manager.
+* Administrator credentials for the HDP Ambari Manager.
-* Network connectivity to the Cloudera Manager and NameNodes.
+* Network connectivity to the Ambari Manager and NameNodes.
 * Credentials for accessing the Data Lake Storage Gen2.
 * Network connectivity to the Data Lake Storage Gen2.